-- 5. Federal health care programs under Social Security Act 1128 & 1128A. - D. LCCMH must notify the PIHP within seven (7) days of any change in the composition of LCCMH Provider Network Organizations effecting adequate capacity and covered services.
-The PIHP then must notify the MDHHS Contract Manager of any substantial changes affecting adequate provider network capacity once notified by the provider. - E. Credentialing and Privileging Processes must be nondiscriminatory against providers serving high-risk populations or specialize in the treatment of conditions requiring costly treatment (42 CFR 438.214). - F. Credentialing and Privileging processes must be nondiscriminatory against the practitioner solely on the basis of license, registration or certification who serves high-risk populations (42 CFR 438.12).
-NOTE: The above nondiscrimination clauses do not require LCCMH Provider Network Panel providers to contract with providers beyond the number necessary to meet the needs of its plan beneficiaries. - G. Organizational providers must have a written process for their credentialing and privileging activities, for both organizations and practitioners, i.e. provisional, full credentialing, re-credentialing (42 CFR 438.214) probationary, suspension, terminations, sanctions and appeals.
+- 5. Federal health care programs under Social Security Act 1128 & 1128A. - D. LCCMH must notify the PIHP within seven days of any change in the composition of LCCMH Provider Network Organizations effecting adequate capacity and covered services, including the securing of additional funding for service delivery.
+The PIHP must notify the MDHHS Contract Manager of any substantial changes affecting adequate provider network capacity once notified by the provider. - E. Credentialing and privileging processes must be nondiscriminatory against providers serving high-risk populations or specialize in the treatment of conditions requiring costly treatment (42 CFR 438.214). - F. Credentialing and privileging processes must be nondiscriminatory against the practitioner solely on the basis of license, registration or certification who serves high-risk populations (42 CFR 438.12).
+LCCMH is not required to contract with providers beyond the number necessary to meet the needs of its plan beneficiaries. - G. Organizational providers must have a written process for their credentialing and privileging activities, for both organizations and practitioners, i.e. provisional, full credentialing, re-credentialing (42 CFR 438.214) probationary, suspension, terminations, sanctions and appeals.
 Processes must ensure credentialing information is confidential. - H. Written notice to provider organizations and/or individual practitioners must be provided when credentialing/privileging is denied or restricted (e.g. probationary privileges with reasons for decisions).
-Written notification is required upon release of restricted privileges. - I. Practitioner providers have the right to obtain and review the information submitted in support of their credentialing application. - J. Practitioner providers have the right to correct erroneous credentialing information. - K. Organizational and practitioner providers have the right to appeal credentialing decisions (denied, suspended, terminated, revoked) not in their favor within 30 days of the adverse decision.
+Written notification is required upon release of restricted privileges. - I. Practitioner providers have the right to obtain and review the information submitted in support of their credentialing application. - J. Practitioner providers have the right to correct erroneous credentialing information. - K. Organizational and practitioner providers are given reasons for denial and have the right to appeal credentialing decisions (denied, suspended, terminated, revoked) not in their favor within 30 days of the adverse decision.